 Often regional differences in health and mental health can be traced to heavier environmental toxin loads.
 In most of those cases, though, clusters of illness occur in poor and often disproportionately non-white neighborhoods.
 Autism clusters were happening in class-privileged places.

 Sociologist Peter Bearman discovered that these clusters were the result of conversation.
 Class-privileged parents had the resources to get their child diagnosed, then they talked to other parents.
 Some of these parents would recognize the symptoms and take their child to the doctor and… voila… a cluster.
-“Living within 250 meters [of a child diagnosed with autism], reports the Los Angeles Times, boosted the chances by 42%, compared to living between 500 and 1,000 meters away.”Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+“Living within 250 meters [of a child diagnosed with autism], reports the Los Angeles Times, boosted the chances by 42%, compared to living between 500 and 1,000 meters away.”Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.